Morphē — The Visual Canvas for System Design

 Morphē highlights structural inconsistencies as you draw.
 Broken edges, orphaned nodes, and invalid level transitions are flagged immediately — not at export time.

 Work on multiple diagrams side-by-side in a tabbed workspace.
-Link diagrams via Box primitives for fractal system architecture.
+Link diagrams via context frames for fractal system architecture.

 Type a description of any system in natural language.
 Morphē sends it to Claude and generates the corresponding λεξις node graph — ready to inspect, edit, and formalize further.
 Requires an Anthropic API key.